Tech-at-DU/ACS-1120-Intro-Data-Structures/Lessons/FlaskWebApp.md

 - Set up a root route (`/`) that will serve a random word or sentence
 - Build and test simple Flask web apps on local computers
-- Deploy Flask web apps to Heroku cloud hosted servers
+- Deploy Flask web apps to Render cloud hosted servers

 ## Challenges